StefanHritcu/Minimal-Image-Gallery/README.md

 - **🚀 Lazy Loading**: Components spring to life only when needed, keeping the initial bundle lean and mean.
 - **🔧 Code Splitting**: Breaks the app into bite-sized chunks that load on demand – no more waiting around!
 - **🛠️ Manual Chunking**: Tailors chunking to perfection, optimizing the handling of large modules.
+- **📊 Performance Profiling**: Utilizes React Profiler to analyze and measure the performance of components, focusing on the difference between `actualDuration` and `baseDuration`.

 Each gallery section is a mini showcase with 4 handpicked images, illustrating these performance techniques in a real-world setting.